FSSR Logo

 The presentation at our meeting in March 2018 was about microplastics in our oceans and waterways.
 Speaker Nikki Munroe showed an extended trailer of the documentary "Plastic Oceans," demonstrating the magnitude of the problem.
 This trailer is displayed below and may be viewed by clicking on the image.
 Ms. Munroe works for the UFL/IFAS Extension Service in Indian River County and much of the information she presented at our meeting was developed by the University, and is available online at www.plasticaware.org.
 The "Plastic Aware" campaign is designed to help educate everyone about the scope of the microplastics issue and includes a citizen-science project, allowing anyone to contribute to greater understanding and finding a solution to this problem.
 The Plastic Aware website also includes a link to their "Take the Pledge" survey which Ms. Munroe handed out at the end of our meeting.

-The PBS NewsHour has run a special segment on "Plastic Pollution" in late September 2018 on the issue of microplastics and plastic polluting our oceans.
+The PBS NewsHour ran a special segment on "Plastic Pollution" in late September 2018 on the issue of microplastics and plastic polluting our oceans.
 Click here to view their news segments on this issue.

 Landscape Architect, Robin Pelensky gave a presentation to the Friends in November 2017 on rain gardens.
 Many of the online resources she mentioned are avaiable from the University of Florida/IFAS here.